Scroll Top

 Sea cucumbers (Holothuria atra), like these in a shallow tide pool on Ailuk atoll in the Marshall Islands, could be a key solution to enhancing nutrient cycling in Hawaiian fishponds.
 (Photo: Andre Seale)

 In Hawaiʻi, there is rising market demand for locally-produced seafood.
 For the past several years, revitalization and restoration of traditional Hawaiian fishponds, or loko i‘a, have been ongoing.
-One challenge for successful fishpond restoration is the incomplete understanding of the changes to pond biological resources in response to environmental changes and managed production strategies.
-Fishponds are typically located in coastal environments that are especially susceptible to increases in extreme climatic events that can rapidly change water conditions, especially water temperature and salinity.
+One challenge for successful fishpond restoration is the incomplete understanding of the changes to pond ecosystems in response to environmental changes and management strategies.
+Fishponds are typically located in coastal environments that are especially susceptible to increases in extreme weather events that can rapidly change water conditions, especially water temperature and salinity.
 Sea cucumbers present a unique candidate for the production of a high-value, low-trophic species which may improve fishpond ecosystems by enhancing nutrient cycling.
-This project aims to optimize culture conditions and best management strategies for two native Hawaiian sea cucumbers by characterizing and testing the salinity and temperature tolerance of these species, in partnership with local fishpond practitioners and sea cucumber producers.
+This project aims to optimize conditions and best management strategies for two Hawaiian sea cucumbers, by characterizing and testing the salinity and temperature tolerance of these species, in partnership with local fishpond practitioners and sea cucumber producers.